TreantBG/galactic-code-quest/README.md

 # Travel Grid

-All positive Numbers are to the right and up.
+Only positive Numbers.
+The galaxy grid is in the fist quadrant only.

 |         |         |         |
 |---------|:-------:|--------:|